 My first tip is: Taking the yearly review form seriously.
 It shows you both care about your own performance and that you care to be valued by the company.

 All my following advice is about work throughout the year.
 I have very little advice as to conducting the actual end of year talk with your manager.
-In fact, I think it matters little and the results are already predetermined by the work your did during the past year.
+In fact, I think it matters little and the results are already predetermined by the work you did during the past year.

-Here’s 8 aspects that affect most on the annual review.
+Here are 8 aspects that affect most on the annual review.

 1. Taking responsibility